GlenSmale/PostgreSQL-cheatsheet/README.md

 # PostgreSQL-Quick-ref
-Quick-ref cheatsheet for PostgreSQL database users
+A list of my commonly used PostgreSQL commands and errors encoutered for PostgreSQL

 ## Navigation
 ### PostgreSQL Cheat Sheet